-The German Quarterly serves as a forum for all sorts of scholarly debates - topical, ideological, methodological, theoretical, as well as debates on recent developments in the profession.
-We encourage essays addressing new theoretical or methodological approaches, recent developments in the field, and subjects that have recently been underrepresented in The German Quarterly, such as studies on pre-modern subjects.
+The German Quarterly serves as a forum for a variety of scholarly debates - topical, ideological, methodological, theoretical, as well as debates on recent developments in the profession.
+We encourage essays addressing new theoretical or methodological approaches, recent developments in the field, and subjects that engage with the diversity of German-speaking societies and the heterogeneity of German cultural history

 The German Quarterly is an equal opportunity publication in terms of approaches, topics, epochs and styles in a landscape in which many of the best journals are now specialized.
 We welcome submissions on all topics in German literature, culture and film from the Middle Ages to the present, as well as comparative and interdisciplinary articles that are relevant to the field of German.

 Carl Niekerk is Professor of German, French, Comparative and World Literature, and Jewish Studies at the University of Illinois at Urbana-Champaign.
 His teaching and research interests include German literature and culture since 1750, European perceptions of other cultures, and the connections between music and literature.

 Back issues of The German Quarterly are accessible to users at institutions that participate in JSTOR's Arts & Sciences III and Language and Literature Collections.
 Users are able to browse, search, download, and print the full-text PDF versions of articles from the first volume in 1928 through 2008.
 Wiley offers access to issues from 2005 to the present.

 Learn how to access the German Quarterly online